About Butts County

 How can I search for someone recently arrested in Butts County, Georgia?

 To search for someone recently arrested in Butts County, Georgia, you can contact the Butts County Sheriff's Office.
 The Butts Jail, located at 835 Ernest Biles Drive, Jackson, GA, maintains records of current inmates.
-You can use the online inmate lookup tool available on the this jurisdiction Sheriff's Office website to find information about recent arrests and current detainees.
+You can use the online inmate lookup tool available on the local Sheriff's Office website to find information about recent arrests and current detainees.

 Mugshots or booking photos in Butts County, Georgia, are maintained by the Butts County Sheriff's Office.
 You can request these photos directly from the Sheriff's Office, or they may be available through the online inmate search portal on their official website.
 For more detailed inquiries, visiting the Sheriff's Office in person at 835 Ernest Biles Drive, Jackson, GA, may be necessary.